CelalKincross/web_dev/README.md

 ## Room for Improvement
 To do:
+- move on to blockchain projects on Internet Computer

+Completed:
 - Section 19
-- Working on React Keeper App
 - Section 1 to 18 were completed but not documented.

-Completed:
+- React Keeper App
 - mapping practice
 - props practice
 - components practice
-- styling React components practive
+- styling React components practice
 - React dev tools practice